MayuriSutar12/Scalar_Excel_Adin/Docs/System_Architecture.md

 ```
 We need to configure the databases in scalardb-cluster-custom-values.yaml file

-For example check this below configuration for multi storage configuration for two mysql services creyed in k8s
+For example, check this below configuration for multi-storage configuration for two MySQL services created in k8s

 ```yaml